-inspection and phytosanitary certification of the consignment according to appropriate procedures by the national plant protection organisation of the exporting country,

-- testing prior to export for regulated pests which cannot be readily detected by inspection (eg. viruses on propagating material from accredited facilities), and verified by an additional declaration, to that given on the phytosanitary certificate, - inspection/testing of the consignment by the New Zealand Ministry of Agriculture and Forestry prior to biosecurity clearance, to ensure the specified pest tolerance has not been exceeded.
+- inspection and phytosanitary certification of the consignment according to appropriate procedures by the national plant protection organisation of the exporting country, - testing prior to export for quarantine pests which cannot be readily detected by inspection (eg. viruses on propagating material from accredited facilities), and verified by an additional declaration. - inspection of the consignment by the Ministry of Agriculture and Forestry Biosecurity New Zealand prior to biosecurity clearance, to ensure the specified pest tolerance has not been exceeded.